Here in this article you learn about the differences in Seiko progressive lenses and get a recommendation when to choose which lens design.

 That is the buyer´s guide to progressive lenses from Seiko.
 I hope you have found the information you needed to decide what lenses you choose.
 Always keep in mind that the best progressive lenses out there still have just a little zone left for your PC work.
 And even if the all-day progressives have all distances built-in those lenses are not made for long hours in front of your PC.
 Just get a second pair of computer progressive glasses.

 I can highly recommend this if your Add value is higher than +1,25D.
 Because with this strategy you get the best out of two worlds.
 In your everyday tasks, you just have the focus right when you need it.
-The phone, your car dashboard or a price tag in the shopping mall.
+The phone, your car dashboard, or a price tag in the shopping mall.
 This is the perfect use for your progressive lenses.
-And when you arrive at work or at home you can switch to your indoor progressives to get widest view possible in the near range.
+And when you arrive at work or at home you can switch to your indoor progressives to get the widest view possible in the near range.

 I wish you a great day.